 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
 Consult Medical Conditions. - Prior to participation students must receive concussion information through the appropriate Ministry of Education's Concussion Awareness Resource or the school board approved concussion resources.
-Students must also receive information on: - the Concussion Code of Conduct; - concussion prevention strategies specific to the activity and inherent risks of the activity (that is, outline possible risks and ways to minimize the risks); - o procedures and rules for safe play; and - the importance of reporting symptoms related to a suspected concussion. - Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included.
+Students must also receive information on: - the Concussion Code of Conduct; - concussion prevention strategies specific to the activity and inherent risks of the activity (that is, outline possible risks and ways to minimize the risks); - procedures and rules for safe play; and - $\circ\,$ the importance of reporting symptoms related to a suspected concussion. - Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - Emphasize controlled movement when requiring students to walk or run backwards.
+Backward-running races are not permitted. - When involved in practice drills, students must not be required to close their eyes or be blindfolded. - Fair play and rules of the sport must be taught and strictly enforced. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration.

-- Emphasize controlled movement when requiring students to walk or run backwards.
-Backward-running races are not permitted. - When involved in practice drills, students must not be required to close their eyes or be blindfolded. - Fair play and rules of the sport must be taught and strictly enforced. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that they are not to share water bottles. - Only non-contact broomball allowed. - Parents/guardians must be informed of the school board's policy related to initiation/hazing activities. - The presence and location of spectators must not present a safety concern.
+- Students must be informed that they are not to share water bottles. - Parents/guardians must be informed of the school board's policy related to initiation/hazing activities. - The presence and location of spectators must not present a safety concern.
 A school is responsible for supervising its own spectators.
+The ratio of supervisor to spectators must address safety concerns. - No student may participate in a competition without prior skill development and practice.

+Establish a Safe Routine for the Transportation and Use of Equipment

-The ratio of supervisor to spectators must address safety concerns. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
+- Establish a safe routine for transporting equipment to and from the activity area and for safe placement of the equipment (away from participants) during activity set up. - Establish safe routines for putting and retrieving of shots (for example, shots must never be thrown or rolled back to the throwing area). - Only standing shot put technique may be taught (no spin). - Where a protective screen is not in place, students who are not putting or retrieving shots, and spectators must be in a designated area at least 4m (13') behind the toe line - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
 In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.